druzhok100/primo-angular-alma/README.md

 ## On Back-End Compatibility

-Ithaca College Library is in the process of migrating Ex Libris Alma as our ILS.
+Ithaca College Library migrated to Ex Libris Alma as our ILS in August 2017.
 If you are using Voyager, you may find [this repository](https://github.com/rgilmour70/primo-new-ui-custom) more useful.
 It contains IC's customizations from our time on Voyager.

 You'll see many lines in the custom JS in this repository that look something like this: